Brainhack-Proceedings-2015/Solon-AMX-neuroview/brainhack-report.md

 This is an initial version of a browser-based neuroimage viewer.
 The main focus is to develop an embeddable viewer, instead of a standalone desktop software.
 By doing so, research results can be presented on interactive views, enriching their analysis and interpretation.
-In our case study, NeuroView facilitates quick evaluation of features for machine learning algorithms, and promote discussion about them, since the results were enlightened among researchers.
+In our case study, NeuroView facilitates quick evaluation of features for machine learning algorithms, and promotes discussion about them, since the results will inform researchers about their data.

-As further work, we aim to directly load Nifti images at client-side and support some AFNI's features, such as voxel clustering.
+In future work, we aim to directly load Nifti images at client-side and support some AFNI features, such as voxel clustering.